"I certainly have not the talent which some people possess," said Darcy, "of conversing easily with those I have never seen before. ..."

 Still, I assume it's my own fault that I haven't accomplished this feat.
 If I never get around to it with Mikko, I figure I'll manage with any future kidlets.

 So I become puzzled when other women have breastfeeding difficulties and just assume they're incapable and throw in the towel.
-I'm not even talking here about women who give up breastfeeding entirely, or about women I'm annoyed by because I think they're giving up too easily.
+I'm not even talking here about people who give up breastfeeding entirely, or about people giving up the idea of breastfeeding too easily.
 I'm instead thinking of women who really want to perform some achievable breastfeeding feat but don't.

 One that comes up a lot is breastfeeding without a Boppy or My Brest Friend or other pillow support.
 I'll hear women say they can't go anywhere or nurse in public because they have to have the right chair, the right footstool, the right cushioning.
 I sympathize with them wholeheartedly if their baby is within a month old and/or if they're having difficulties beyond the normal new-dyad learning curve.